schollz/sampswap/README.md

 ## notes

+- track bpms are "guessed" assuming they are *loops* of even number beats. if you are not using loops then do not expect the input bpm to be correct (and probably the syncing won't work).
+- input tracks are trimmed before processing, so if your loop has purposeful silence at the end, it probably not be guessed correctly for the right bpm.
+- if your track name contains "bpmX" then it will skip guessing the beat and assume the source bpm is X
 - this script generates beats *slowly*. to get around this I suggest generating short beats (16 beats) continuously (beats continue to play when generating).

 # Install